 You can see a demonstration of one of our kids using it in a video about our Favorite Kitchen Tools.
-Seriously, it is a must-have!
+But, seriously, it is a must-have!

 Homemade apple sauce is a fall-time classic that we enjoy year-round.
 It is perfect during the fall when apples are in abundance and always on sale!
 The seasonings are reminiscent of an apple pie, and it has the best chunky texture.

 Kids enjoy it as an after-school snack.
-We all love it as a topping on our ice cream.
+But, of course, we all love it as a topping on our ice cream.

 You can also serve it as a side dish for a weeknight dinner or holiday meal.
 Additionally, you can even put it in mason jars and deliver it to friends and neighbors.